jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 In other programming languages, sub-commands do not directly read or write to each other’s parameters.
 Parameters are only read or written by the parent command.

-However, in the new computer language, parameters of commands can be tied together directly.
+However, in Encircle, parameters of commands can be tied together directly.

 One parameter type can only be tied to a parameter with specific other parameter type.